rafappelt/rafappelt/README.md

 **Working at** [bloq.com](bloq.com) with:

-Blockchain, Typescript, React, Node, Kubernetes and Docker.
+Blockchain, Typescript, React, Node, Helm, Kubernetes and Docker.